 (A partnership between UKaid Sakchyam and Siddhartha Bank Limited)

-In developing countries like Nepal, Small and Medium Enterprises (SMEs) contributes significantly to economic development.
+In developing countries like Nepal, Small and Medium Enterprises (SMEs) contribute significantly to economic development.
 They create sustainable employment and are more adaptable to innovations.
 However, the segment has not been able to fully exploit their potential due to lack of formal financial services.

 There are a limited number of Financial Institutions (FIs) catering to the SME sector.
 The focus of FIs especially commercial banks have been mostly on urban areas and their operational expansion in rural areas targeting the small enterprises have been minimum.